England Football Online

 England: C.Oakley, A.May (T.Cook), C.Hutchinson, D.Woodᶜ, K.Ash, K.Tierney, Mark Walters, Trevor Steven, C.Dykes, S.Lane (M.Annon), A.Rollock.

 Things went from bad to worse for England.
 The group decider, their third match in four days, was supposed to be played at Filbert Street, Leicester which, incredibly, became the third of their venues to fall victim to the weather, because of another waterlogged pitch, and it was called off with less than three hours to go to the Monday-night kick-off time.
-On this occasion, it was nearby Enderby Town of the Southern League Division 1 (North) that came to the rescue and, unwittingly, became the hosts of England's first home defeat to Wales since 1912, astonishingly before a sizeable crowd.
+On this occasion, it was nearby Enderby Town of the Southern League Division 1 (North) that came to the rescue and, unwittingly, became the hosts of England's first home defeat to Wales in an under-15 international, astonishingly before a sizeable crowd.
 Again, England were unchanged, as Wales came from behind to reach the final, thanks to Mark Hughes's winner and also to the Netherlands holding Switzerland to a goalless draw at Bootham Crescent, York.
 The tournament hosts finished bottom of their group, though without Hughes's winner, England would have won the group on goal difference.
 Meanwhile, in the other group, a fourth venue, Prenton Park in Birkenhead, had to be abandoned, but it did not stop the all-conquering Northern Ireland team from sailing into the final by beating the Republic of Ireland for the second time that season, by 4-0 at the Bebington Oval, just three miles from Tranmere Rovers' original venue on the Wirral.
 Scotland, who needed Northern Ireland to lose, took the lead against West Germany at Sealand Road, Chester, but went down, 3-2 in the end.

 280 seventh-place play-off